 FOR FURTHER INFORMATION CONTACT:

-For information regarding this Notice of Appointment, please contact Ms. Ruth McCully, Director, Office of Environmental Education, Office of External Affairs and Environmental Education (1704A) U.S. EPA, 1200 Pennsylvania Ave., NW., Washington, DC 20460.
+For information regarding this Notice of Appointment, please contact Mr. Andrew Burnett, Director, Environmental Education Division, Office of Children's Health Protection and Environmental Education (1704A) U.S. EPA 1200 Pennsylvania Ave., NW., Washington, DC 20460.
 General information concerning NEEF can be found on their Web site at: http://www.neefusa.org.End Further Info End Preamble Start Supplemental Information

 Additional Considerations: Great care has been taken to assure that this new appointee not only has the highest degree of expertise and commitment, but also brings to the Board diverse points of view relating to environmental education.
 This appointment is a four-year term which may be renewed once for an additional four years pending successful re-election by the NEEF nominating committee.

 This appointee will join the current Board members which include:

 JL Armstrong (NEEF Vice Chair), National Manager, Toyota Motor Sales, USA, Inc.

 Raymond Ban, Executive Vice President, The Weather Channel.

 Phillipe Cousteau, Co-Founder and CEO, EarthEcho International.

 Arthur Gibson (NEEF Chair), Vice President, Environment, Health and Safety, Baxter Healthcare Corporation.